Sound Survey Results for MARA’s Granbury Data Center Operations: Sound Levels Well Below Legal Compliance Limits

 Granbury, Texas –A Texas jury unanimously found MARA’s data center manager not guilty on all 12 charges of disorderly conduct related to alleged noise from the data mining operations in Hood County.

-Marathon's Commitment to Granbury, TX
+MARA's Commitment to Granbury, TX

 We are committed to being thoughtful and considerate members of our new community.